 "Mark has the ability to take an idea and mold it into an amazing story that touches others.
 With years of creating great work, he has a grand insight into consulting on screenplays that is a true gift.
 My recent consulting experience with Mark has resulted in personal growth as a screenplay writer and a stronger screenplay then I could have ever imagined.
 I am proud to say Mark Sanderson is my mentor and an amazing teacher." —Faith Fay, screenwriter of "Game On"

 "Your suggestions and notes were very, very, very insightful and helpful.
 They were so thorough and every point made sense.
 You didn't just outline problems, but you suggested solutions to the problems which I admired.
 After completing these changes, I read through my script again and it reads much, much stronger.
 There were points you brought up that I hadn't even thought of before or knew much about.
 Your service was worth every dime and I will be using you from here on out.
 THANK YOU once again!
-I owe you an Oscar speech!" —Justin Bamforth, screenwriter of
+I owe you an Oscar speech!" —Justin Bamforth, screenwriter of "The Collectors"

 —Will Stockton, screenwriter of "The Laugh Crafter"

 "I wrote a feature comedy, but it turned out to be 274 pages when I finished it.
 After Mark came in, he taught me all about making a script "lean & mean."
 In the end after his editing, the script came in at 102 pages.
 The Scriptcat really knows his stuff.” — Brad Grunberg, screenwriter of "Final Exam"